ProvableHQ/leo/grammar/abnf-grammar.md

 Introduction
 ------------

-This file contains an initial draft of a complete ABNF (Augmented Backus-Naur Form) grammar of Leo.
+This file contains an ABNF (Augmented Backus-Naur Form) grammar of Leo.
 Background on ABNF is provided later in this file.

+This grammar provides an official definition of the syntax of Leo that is both human-readable and machine-readable.
+It will be part of an upcoming Leo language reference.
+It may also be used to generate parser tests at some point.

+We are also using this grammar as part of a mathematical formalization of the Leo language, which we are developing in the ACL2 theorem prover and which we plan to publish at some point.
-The initial motivation for creating an ABNF grammar of Leo was that we have a formally verified parser of ABNF grammars (at https://github.com/acl2/acl2/tree/master/books/kestrel/abnf;
+In particular, we have used a formally verified parser of ABNF grammars (at https://github.com/acl2/acl2/tree/master/books/kestrel/abnf;
-also see the paper at https://www.kestrel.edu/people/coglio/vstte18.pdf) which we have used to parse this ABNF grammar of Leo into a formal representation, in the ACL2 theorem prover, of the Leo concrete syntax.
+also see the paper at https://www.kestrel.edu/people/coglio/vstte18.pdf) to parse this grammar into a formal representation of the Leo concrete syntax and to validate that the grammar satisfies certain consistency properties.
-The parsing of this grammar file into an ACL2 representation happens every time the ACL2 formalization of Leo is built.

-In addition to that initial motivation, this ABNF grammar has now the additional and primary purpose of providing an official definition of the syntax of Leo that is both human-readable and machine-readable.
-This grammar will be part of the (upcoming) Leo language reference, of the Leo Language Formal Specification
-(i.e. the LaTeX document in the leo-semantics repo), and of the ACL2 formalization of Leo (which was the initial motivation).
-It has also been suggested that it may be used to generate tests.

 --------